OpenStarbound/OpenStarbound/README.md

   * Works especially well when extremely long directives are used for "vanilla multiplayer-compatible" creations, like [generated clothing](https://silverfeelin.github.io/Starbound-NgOutfitGenerator/) or custom items/objects.
 * Perfectly Generic Items will retain the data for what item they were if a mod is uninstalled, and will attempt to restore themselves if re-installed.
 * Musical instruments have their own volume slider in the options menu.
+* Players can use items while lounging

 * Client-side tile placement prediction (rewrite from StarExtensions)
   * You can also resize the placement area of tiles on the fly.
 * Support for placing foreground tiles with a custom collision type (rewrite from StarExtensions, requires OpenSB server)
   * Additionally, objects can be placed under non-solid foreground tiles.
+  * Admin characters have unlimited and unobstructed interaction/placement ranges

 * Some minor polish to UI
 * The Skybox's sun now matches the system type you're currently in.